georgebyte/georgebyte.com/knowledge/software-engineering/state-management-in-angular-with-observable-store-services.md

 <div class="vertical-separator"></div>

-I hope you learned something new by reading this post.
+I hope you learned something new by reading this article.
 If anything seems confusing please get back to me in the comments.
 Suggestions, improvements or just general discussion about the topic are very welcome, too.

 Also, let's connect on [Twitter](https://twitter.com/jurebajt){:target='_blank'} (I have no product to push on you and my feed stays clean and interesting 😇).